 The vagina is technically only a small part of women’s genitalia, and not even the external part, despite popular use of the word as a catch-all.
 The vagina is the self-cleaning inner canal dedicated to conveying monthly blood and mucus passengers on their way from the baby incubator (a.k.a the uterus) to your pad.
 The vagina also hosts the occasional foreign object in the form of large and small, human or artificial, phallic-shaped objects.
 On either side of the vagina are the Bartholin glands, which secrete mucus.
 Basically, thank the Bartholin if you haven’t had to use lube during sex.

 The outside of women’s genitalia is called the vulva.
 It’s what most confuse with the vagina, and serves as the protector of the genital realm.
-Within the vulva are several brave and moist (do you hate the word?) soldiers.
-The labia majora are the lips that contain oil-secreting glands internally and sprout infamous pubic hair externally.
+Within the vulva is the labia majora — the lips that contain oil-secreting glands internally and sprout infamous pubic hair externally.
 You may have been told the labia needs to be kept hair-free for hygiene purposes — that’s false.
-Within the labia majora are mini soldiers, sentries if you will, called the labia minora, which exist as folds upon folds inside the outer lips.
+Within the labia majora are the labia minora, which exist as folds upon folds inside the outer lips.
 The labia minora surround the urethra (a tiny hole above the vagina that doesn’t serve any pleasure or reproductive purpose but through which women pee) and the opening of the vagina.
 The minora folds can come in a variety of shapes and sizes; they are what give the genitalia some personality.

 Related on The Swaddle: